 Before delving into features, let's take a look at pricing.
 There are 4 plans available:

 - Business - $26 per month

 - Basic - $30 per month

 If you pay upfront for a year, then the costs for the five plans above work out, respectively, at $12, $18, $26 and $40 per month.

 In terms of the key differences between the plans, some of the main things to look out for are:

-- Google Apps: you'll get a year's free Google Apps account on the 'Business' plans and up.
+You'll get a year's free G Suite account on the 'Business' plans and up.

 With regard to how Squarespace pricing stacks up against competing products, it is generally more expensive than competing website building tools such as Wix, Jimdo and Moonfruit, although it's probably fair to say that Squarespace is geared towards slightly more professional users than the aforementioned products.